OpenLocalizationTestOrg/AX-Docs-Sandbox.fr-fr/core/get-started/recently-added-editing-features-in-task-recorder.md

 ---
 title: Recently added editing features in task recorder
-description: If you use task recorder to create task guides, you can edit your files more efficiently using the functionality described in this wiki.
+description: If you use task recorder to create task guides, you can edit your files more efficiently using the functionality described in this topic.
 author: josaw1
 manager: AnnBe
-ms.date: 2017-01-09 19 - 16 - 36
+ms.date: 04/04/2017
 ms.topic: article
 ms.prod:
-ms.service: Dynamics365Operations
+ms.service: dynamics-ax-applications
 ms.technology:
 audience: Application User
 ms.reviewer: annbe